CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 SubSubsection Text
 -->
-##### Input data
+### Input data

 The input data for the model consists of two primary parameters.
-The first is the Level 1b Brightness Temperature (L1b TB), which is observed by CIMR at L, C, and X-bands, covering both horizontal and vertical polarizations.
+The first is the Level 1b Brightness Temperature (L1B TB), which is observed by CIMR at L, C, and X-bands, covering both horizontal and vertical polarizations.
 This data represents a full swath or swath section with dimensions *(Nscans, Npos)* in a 2D array format.
 The second parameter, TB_err, represents the error associated with the Brightness Temperature.
 This error information is also organized with the same dimensions, *(Nscans, Npos)*.
 This information is showed in [IODD](algorithm_input_output_data_definition.md).

-##### Output data
+### Output data

-The model outputs include key parameters such as soil moisture and vegetation optical depth at a coarse and an enhanced resolution.
-The output data is presented in a 9 km EASE2 grid.
+The model outputs include key parameters such as soil moisture and vegetation optical depth at both the L-band (<60km) and the L-band enhanced (~15km) resolution.
+The output data is produced in two nested EASE2 grids of 36 km and 9 km.
 Additional information like brightness temperature, geographical data, albedo, and data flags supplement these outputs.
 Data flags enable users to examine (a) the surface conditions of a grid cell, (b) the potential impact of RFI, and (c) the quality of soil moisture estimate when retrieval is attempted.

 More details can be found in [IODD](algorithm_input_output_data_definition.md).